← All posts

 How to read betting odds: American, decimal, and implied probability

 Odds look like three different languages depending on where you bet.
-But they all say the same thing: how much a bet pays, and what chance the book is implying.
-Once you can convert any price into a probability, you can compare bets across books and formats instantly.
+But they all say the same thing — and once you can convert any price into a probability, you can compare bets across books and formats instantly.

 American odds (+150, -200)